-Carpets and rugs from Asia have been popular in western culture and markets for hundreds of years; the famous 16th century German-born painter Hans Holbein, renowned for his portraits of famous Brits such as Henry VIII, even has a style named after him for the significance of these carpets in his desirable portraits.
-The demand for carpets from all over Asia only grew from Europe in the following centuries, and good examples of rugs and carpets from Persia, the Ottoman Empire, Central Asia and the Far East still fetch high prices today.
+Carpets and rugs from Asia have been popular in Western culture and markets for hundreds of years; the famous 16th-century German-born painter Hans Holbein, renowned for his portraits of famous Brits such as Henry VIII, even has a style named after him for the significance of these carpets in his desirable portraits.
+The demand for carpets from all over Asia only grew from Europe in the following centuries, and good examples of rugs and carpets from Persia, the Ottoman Empire, Central Asia, and the Far East still fetch high prices today.

 Carpet-making further west in Turkestan was closely linked with the societies of the great array of tribal peoples that lived there.
-The complex and dynamic politics and culture of the region led to great variety in rug design, with individual tribal styles being distinguishable by their signature gul motif.
-As in China, later copies were made of these very individual and distinct designs that lack the qualities of the originals.
+The complex and dynamic politics and culture of the region led to the great variety in rug design, with individual tribal styles being distinguishable by their signature gold motif.
+As in China, later copies were made of these very individual and distinct designs that lacked the qualities of the originals.
 As the region came under the influence of Russia in the late-19th century and later the Soviet Union, tribal traditions died out as their community structures and nomadic lifestyles were threatened.

 Only a professional will be able to provide you with a sure and particular range of value and an up-to-date price for your Oriental Carpets & Rugs by using their experience and expertise to eliminate as much chance for misstep and error as possible.
 Luckily here at Value My Stuff, there are experts in the field who can provide professional valuation services so that you can take the necessary steps to discover how much your Oriental Carpets & Rugs are worth today!
 Start Your Carpets & Rugs Appraisal Here!